tlimpanont/cra-typescript-lint/README.md

 - Displaying Lint output in your editor by installing and enabling ESLint and StyLint plugins.
 - Let your editor do the auto-format work by enabling the feature: **Format On Save**.
 Remember that the auto-format engine must be Prettier!
 Please install Prettier plugin for your editor.
 - Turns off all ESLint and StyleLint rules that are unnecessary or might conflict with Prettier.
-- Creating a shareable lint and format config files [ESLint](https://eslint.org/docs/developer-guide/shareable-configs) [Prettier](https://prettier.io/docs/en/configuration.html#sharing-configurations) and [StyleLint](https://stylelint.io/user-guide/configure#extends)
+- Creating a shareable lint and format config files for [ESLint](https://eslint.org/docs/developer-guide/shareable-configs), [Prettier](https://prettier.io/docs/en/configuration.html#sharing-configurations) and [StyleLint](https://stylelint.io/user-guide/configure#extends)

 For Example:
 - Eslint Config (@rfh/eslint-config)